jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.46 Multiply

-Performs a multiplication operation on two rasters or a raster and a constant value.
+Performs a multiplication operation on two rasters or a raster and a constant value..

 *Parameters*: